 - if you’re eligible before age 65 due to disability

-- open enrollment period (October 15 – December 7)
+- open enrollment period (October 15 to December 7)

-- enrollment during Part A or Part B (January 1 – March 31)
+- general enrollment period (January 1 to March 31)

 You might be able to join, leave, or switch plans if you: